-I-20 in South Carolina stretches from Florence through the Midlands and into Aiken County before exiting across the Savannah River into Augusta, Ga.
+I-20 in South Carolina –arguably the birthplace of BBQ — stretches from Florence through the Midlands and into Aiken County before exiting across the Savannah River into Augusta, Ga.

 Interstate 20 runs 141 miles along its journey through the state.
 Along the way, I-20 spends most of its journey in the region of SC most known for the sauce born in South Carolina: a mustard sauce.

-Here is a look at rough breakdown of South Carolina’s BBQ sauce regions:
+Here is a look at a rough breakdown of South Carolina’s BBQ sauce regions:

 I-20 passes through the heart of the mustard region; however, it also briefly runs through our heavy tomato region and begins in the vinegar-pepper region of the state.